Fact Sheet - Unreasonable and substantial diversion of agency resources

-Note: A person cannot ask the Information Commissioner to review a decision that has already been reviewed by the Tribunal.
+Note: A person cannot ask the Information Commissioner to review a decision that has already been reviewed by the NCAT.

-If the person chooses, the person may wish to ask for a review by the Tribunal.
-The person does not have to have the decision reviewed internally, or by the Information Commissioner before applying for review by the Tribunal.
+If the person chooses, the person may wish to ask for a review by NCAT.
+If the person is the access applicant, they do not have to have the decision reviewed internally, or by the Information Commissioner before applying for review by NCAT.

-The person has 40 working days from being notified of the decision to apply to Tribunal for review.
-However, if the person has applied for review by the Information Commissioner, then the person has 20 working days from being notified of the Information Commission’s review outcome to apply to the Tribunal
+The person has 40 working days from being notified of the decision to apply to NCAT for review.
+However, if the person has applied for review by the Information Commissioner, then the person has 20 working days from being notified of the Information Commission’s review outcome to apply to NCAT.

-For review by the Tribunal filing fee applies.
-For further details, please refer to the Tribunal website: www.ncat.nsw.gov.au.
+For review by NCAT filing fee applies.
+For further details, please refer to NCAT website: www.ncat.nsw.gov.au

 Further information on review rights may be found in the IPC Fact Sheet: Your review rights under the GIPA Act.